Famous writer Terry Pratchett once said, “A marriage is always made up of two people who are prepared to swear that only the other one snores.”

 Whether on your own, or together, admit that you’re going through an episode, and work together on finding out where it all began.

-This will not only help to figure out the roots of the problem more easily, but also to strengthen your relationship.
+This will not only help to figure out the roots of the problem more easily but also strengthen your relationship.

 Most importantly, it will give you the will to continue working on your marriage.